Workforce Planning and Management Metrics: 11 KPIs to Track

 When you know what’s happening with employees and have a pulse on turnover and retention, you can better prepare for future challenges that might spring up.

 Looking at rising rates of employee turnover prompts conversations with HR, who can then evaluate whether some of that loss is avoidable.
 They can then collaborate with other departments to further investigate why employees have resigned, then make any necessary changes to mitigate employee resignations and retain more staff over longer periods of time.

 Plot Sustainable Paths to Achieve Growth Goals

 Along the same lines as easing employee challenges, workforce planning metrics also help your company achieve its growth goals.
-As your business evolves and expands, you need to solidify your headcount planning trajectory to match your stage of growth.
-Questions like what the optimal manager-to-direct report ratio is for different roles and what each department’s onboarding and expected ramp rate are allow finance to keep track of operational efficiency.
+As your business evolves and expands, you need to solidify your headcount planning trajectory to match your stage of growth (and headcount planning software can help with this).
+Questions like what the optimal manager-to-direct report ratio is for different roles and what each department’s onboarding and expected ramp rate are what allow finance to keep track of operational efficiency.

 Workforce planning metrics offer visibility into the entire hiring lifecycle so you know whether you’re hiring the right number of people, at the right time, and with the right salary range.
 When all of these factors and human capital allocation align, your company sets a foundation for efficiency at all stages of the hiring process — from onboarding to full productivity to individual ROI per employee.

 Attract New Employees

 Recruiting new members of your workforce should be proactive, not reactive.
 Companies experiencing hypergrowth can’t wait until employees are terminated (or until they hand in their two weeks) to think about new hires.
 Instead, HR needs to be in a position to actively work on the front end to attract the talent and skill set the company is looking for — and that approach largely involves workforce planning metrics.